kjcpaas/resto-menu-api/docs/worklog.md

 This means, using a string `identifier` as primary key for most models, instead of integer `id` that Rails provides.

 For other models that reference other models, I defined composite primary keys.

+Due to these non-standard requirements, extra care must be done to ensure that foreign key references work with RoR's auto-references.

 #### Validations